How to make a complaint

 Not satisfied yet?
 What else can I do?

 Regarding giffgaff mobile network and services

-If we haven't been able to sort things out within 8 weeks, the ombudsman can review your complaint.
+In addition, the ombudsman can review your complaint if we haven't been able to sort things out within 8 weeks.
 Unless there is a deadlock situation, they won't look at cases that are less than 8 weeks old.
 Contact them directly at:

 Ombudsman Services: Communications